 If the required CE hours are not met by the end of the 4-month period, the license will become inactive.
 Licensees must complete pre-licensing and pass the state exam for each line of authority to be issued a new license.

-Nonresident agents do not have continuing education requirements for North Carolina.
+Nonresident producers do not have continuing education requirements for North Carolina.
 The Department will confirm the active license status in the resident state through the national Producer Database (PDB) which is updated on a timely basis by participating state insurance departments.
-If the agent license is not in good standing in the resident state, the nonresident agent license will be cancelled in North Carolina.
+If the insurance producer license is not in good standing in the resident state, the nonresident insurance producer license will be cancelled in North Carolina.

 Continuing Education Requirements for Nonresident Adjusters